Brian Reader

-Brian Miles Reader (born May 24, 1989) is a former American football quarterback.
+Brian Miles Reader (born May 24, 1989) is an American former football quarterback.
 He was signed by the Iowa Barnstormers as an undrafted free agent in 2013.
 He played college football at University of Idaho.

 College career

 Arkansas and JuCo

 Reader began his college career in 2007, as a preferred walk-on for the Arkansas Razorbacks.
 He redshirted for the Razorbacks and ran the scout team offense.
 When Houston Nutt departed from Arkansas for Ole Miss, Reader decided to transfer to Monterey Peninsula College.
-While at Monterey Peninsula, Reader assumed the starting quarterback role, and guided the Lobos to a 10-0 regular season record and a Coast Conference championship.
+While at Monterey Peninsula, Reader assumed the starting quarterback role, and guided the Lobos to a 10–0 regular season record and a Coast Conference championship.
 He was named the Coast Conference Offensive Player of the Year.

 Idaho

 After not landing a scholarship from any other Football Bowl Subdivision teams, Reader committed to the University of Idaho on February 5, 2009.
 As a sophomore in 2009, Reader was named the backup to Nathan Enderle.
 Reader started back-to-back games as a sophomore against Fresno State and Boise State, both losses for the Vandals.

 In 2010, Reader played in 10 of the Vandals' 13 games as a backup to Enderle.

 As a senior in 2011, with Enderle gone to graduation, Reader was named the Vandals starting quarterback out of fall practice.
 Reader started the Vandals' first eight games of the season before losing his starting position to Taylor Davis.